option26/quarantine-hero/CONTRIBUTING.md

 2. Ensure that any new code is covered by tests.
 Check out the `/cypress` directory for examples
 3. Ensure that your pull request does not introduce any new linting errors.
 You can run `yarn lint` in your local dev environment to verify this
-4. Only open a pull request if you consider it to be finished.
-Do not open "work-in-progress" pull requests, but discuss your changes in an issue instead.
+4. Only open a pull request if you consider your code to be finished.
+Do not open "work-in-progress" pull requests, but discuss your changes in an issue instead
 5. Make sure that your pull request is based against master

 ## Pull request review